fdifrison/intergalacticGuidesForCoders/NodeJs/Manual_NodeJs.md

 # Routing

 Routing is the process of handling different url requests to a web-server.
-To most basic way to perform it it to use the `url` module and check the requested url, redirecting the user to the appropriate page or eventually handling errors (like 404 Page not found)
+The most basic way to perform it is to use the `url` module and check the requested url, redirecting the user to the appropriate page or eventually handling errors (like 404 Page not found)